IHE/ITI.MHD/input/pagecontent/ITI-67.md

 The DocumentReference Resources returned shall be compliant with the FHIR specification [FHIR documentreference.html]({{site.data.fhir.path}}documentreference.html).

 The DocumentReference Resources returned should be compliant with the [MHD metadata](32_fhir_maps.html) for the IHE restrictions on DocumentReference Resource and with the [mapping to DocumentEntry](32_fhir_maps.html#documentEntry) from IHE Document Sharing profiles (e.g., XDS) to FHIR.

 ###### 2:3.67.4.2.2.1.1 Document Location

 The Document Responder shall place into the DocumentReference.content.attachment.url element a full URL that can be used by the Document Consumer to retrieve the document using the Retrieve Document [\[ITI-68\]](ITI-68.html) transaction.
 IHE does not specify the format of the URL.
 There are many ways to encode this URL that allow for easy processing on a [Retrieve Document](ITI-68.html) transaction.
 Some examples are to encode homeCommunityId, repositoryUniqueId, uniqueId, and patientId into the URL.
 This could be done in many ways including using character separators or directory separators.
 In this way, the Document Responder can support many communities, and/or many repositories.

 ###### 2:3.67.4.2.2.1.2 Support for On-Demand Documents

 [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) introduced the concept of a [On-Demand Document Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.2.7), and is explained in the [Use Cases Summary](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.4.11.3).
 The use of On-Demand Documents allows for documents that would be produced for a specific patient with content assembled at the time of processing the document consumer retrieve request.

 On-Demand Documents are indicated in the DocumentReference by the DocumentReference.content.attachment with an absent .hash and .size element.
 For more background on [On-Demand Documents](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.2.7).
 There is no need to declare an On-Demand Documents Option in MHD.

 Informative note: When the Document Consumer retrieves the document using the Document location, then the retrieved document might exist as an [IsSnapshotOf Association according to XDS \[ITI-43\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-43.html#3.43.4.2.3).
 The IsSnapshotOf Association is identified as a new DocumentReference with relatesTo.code of `transforms`.

 ###### 2:3.67.4.2.2.1.3 Support for Delayed Document Assembly

 [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) introduced the concept of [Delayed Document Assembly Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.2.10), and is explained in the [Use Cases Summary](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.4.11.3).
 The use of Delayed Document Assembly allows source systems to register the existence of stable document content but defer actually assembling the document content only if and when it is retrieved.

 Delayed Document Assembly is distinct from On-Demand Documents in that Delayed Document Assembly is a Documents that are static, clinician attested documents and the content of the document is identified prior to registration of the Document Entry.
 On-Demand Documents allows the content of the document to be identified at the time of receipt of the retrieval request (e.g., summary, or current).
 Delayed Document Assembly has been designed to be as transparent as possible to Document Consumer Actors.
 Document Consumers Actors may easily support Stable Documents whose assembly has been delayed just as if they were a regular Stable Document since the only constraint on Document Consumers brought by this Delayed Document Assembly Option is to support responses to queries with the presence of Stable Document Entries that have zero size and hash values.

 Delayed Document Assembly are indicated in the DocumentReference by the DocumentReference.content.attachment with an .size element of `0` (zero), and a .hash element with the fixed value `da39a3ee5e6b4b0d3255bfef95601890afd80709` (SHA1 hash of a zero length file).
 For more background on the [Delayed Document Assembly](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.2.10).
 There is no need to declare a Delayed Document Assembly in MHD.

 Informative note: When the Document Consumer retrieves the document using the Document location, then the retrieved document actual size and hash is updated in the DocumentReference.
 In this way the Document Consumer may retrieve the updated DocumentReference after successful retrieval of the document to find the size and hash for content integrity validation.

+###### 2:3.67.4.2.2.1.4 Full-Text Search Option

+TODO: Describe Snippet mechanism/extension(s)

 ###### 2:3.67.4.2.2.1.4 XDS Associations